 3. Best for Crypto Futures Traders: Kraken

-Kraken is relatively new to the crypto space, but it offers a range of business-friendly offerings and access to tough-to-find tokens like Gnosis, Kava, and yes, even Dogecoin.
+Kraken offers a range of business-friendly offerings and access to tough-to-find tokens like Gnosis, Kava and Dogecoin.
 In addition to these tokens, there are a total of over 50 to trade that allow you to diversify your portfolio as much as you like.
 You can set up a business account easily, hold your personal portfolio with Kraken and enjoy 24/7 customer support.

 There’s also the Kraken Trade Desk and Kraken Account Management for corporate clients, making this platform much simpler for futures traders and corporate financial managers to use.